 Beyond watch hours and subscribers, you’ll need to meet a few more requirements to join YouTube’s Partner Program:

-Follow YouTube’s policies and guidelines: Your content needs to stick to YouTube’s Community Guidelines, Terms of Service, and copyright rules.
+Follow YouTube’s monetization rules and guidelines: Your content needs to stick to YouTube’s Community Guidelines, Terms of Service, and copyright rules.
 Breaking these can get you strikes, which might delay or block your monetization journey.

 Enable two-step verification: You’ll need this security feature to protect your account and ensure you’re the only one accessing your earnings.